ContainerSolutions/minimesos/docs/index.md

           --clusterConfig
              Path to file with cluster configuration.
 Defaults to minimesosFile
              Default: minimesosFile
+          --mapPortsToHost
+             Map the Mesos and Marathon UI ports on the host level (we recommend to enable this on Mac (e.g. when using docker-machine) and disable on Linux).
+             Default: false
           --num-agents
              Number of agents to start
              Default: -1
+          --timeout
+             Time to wait for a container to get responsive, in seconds.
+             Default: 60

     state      Display state.json file of a master or an agent
       Usage: state [options]